quay/claircore/docs/reference/coalescer.md

 # Coalescer
-A Coalescer must compute the final contents of a container image given the artifacts found at each layer.
+A coalescer must compute the final contents of a manifest given the artifacts found at each layer.

 ```go
 package indexer